-6.1 MEETING GHG REDUCTION TARGETS
+6.1 Meeting GHG emission reduction targets

-Current science suggests that the UK and other developed countries need to cut GHG emissions by well over half by 2050.
+Current research suggests that the UK and other developed countries need to reduce GHG emissions by well over half by 2050.
 It is possible that a 90% cut will be needed.
 These targets require immediate action if they are to be achieved.

 The targets of 60% cuts by 2050 and 30% by 2020 are likely to become statutory in the UK and the rest of the European Union.
 Compassion in World Farming believes that the livestock industry must take its share of these cuts by reducing livestock production in line with the targets.
-We have seen that a reduction in animal production is the only rapid method to reduce GHG emissions from this sector.
+We have seen that a reduction in animal production is the only rapid method to lower GHG emissions from this sector.